-Remove runts from Astro Markdown files with ~15 lines of code
+Remove runts from your Markdown with ~15 lines of code

 Runts are a small but annoying pet peeve of mine — luckily, we can fix them.